 The Shrewsbury High School Crew program was founded by Kenneth F. Burns in 1937.
 The Spring rowing season of 2017 marked the 80th anniversary of the program.

-Ken Burns was an avid oarsman, still holding a world record rowing around a stake in a single, which will never be broken because they no longer hold the event.
-Ken was the Chief of Police in Shrewsbury, a Commissioner of Fish and Game for the state, and was a force in the rowing world.
-A member of the Helms Hall of Fame for rowing, Ken was a judge in the 1952 Olympics in Helsinki, and was instrumental in bringing the rowing Olympic trials to Worcester at that time.
-He also was one of the founding fathers of the NEIRA in the late 1930’s, and brought the Eastern Sprints rowing championships to Worcester in the early 60’s.
+Ken was an avid oarsman, holding a world record rowing around a stake in a single.
+It’s a record which will never be broken, as the event is no longer held.
+Professionally, Ken was the Chief of Police in Shrewsbury, a Commissioner of Fish and Game for the state, and was a force in the rowing world. mA member of the Helms Hall of Fame for rowing, Ken was a judge in the 1952 Olympics in Helsinki and was instrumental in bringing the rowing Olympic trials to Worcester at that time.
+He also was one of the founding fathers of the New England Interscholastic Rowing Association (NEIRA) in the late 1930’s, and brought the Eastern Sprints rowing championships to Worcester in the early 60’s.
 Ken coached boys crew until his death in 1982.
 Many of the boys that Ken coached went on to become leaders in industry and their communities.

 “A great art, is rowing.
 It’s the finest art there is.
 It’s a symphony of motion.
 And when you’re rowing well, why it’s nearing perfection.
 And when you reach perfection, you’re touching the divine.
 It touches the you of you’s, which is your soul,” – George Pocock.